Aiven-Open/klaw-docs/README.md

 This is the Klaw documentation repository.
 Welcome 👋 🎉 You can find source code and all content for our ([klaw-project.io](https://www.klaw-project.io/) site here.

+We're using [Docusaurus](https://docusaurus.io/docs) to build our documentation, an optimized site generator in React.

 ## Installation and usage

 ### Requirements